-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+• How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

 The Portfolio does not use derivatives for the purposes of attaining the environmental or social characteristics promoted by it.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

 There is no commitment to EU Taxonomy-aligned investments at the present time.

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and Does the financial product invest in fossil gas and/or nuclear energy related activities that comply switching to with the EU Taxonomy115? renewable power or low-carbon fuels by ☐ Yes: the end of 2035.
-For nuclear energy, the criteria include ☐ In fossil gas ☐ In nuclear energy comprehensive safety and waste ⊠ No management rules.
+To comply with the EU Taxonomy, the criteria for fossil gas There is no communent to EO Taxonor ny-anglieu nivesulients at the present time.

+include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive • Does the financial product inve- with the EU Taxonomy 115 ?
+Does the financial product intest in fossil gas and of interear chergy related activities that compty

+□ Yes:

+$\Box$ In fossil gas □ In nuclear energy

+safety and waste management rules. ⊠ No